 Using a Leather Jacket to Cover a Worn Footstool

 A thriftstore leather jacket can be given new life by using it to recover a footstool.
-This is a guide about use a leather jacket to cover a worn footstool.
+This is a page about use a leather jacket to cover a worn footstool.

 I had a woven footstool that was beginning to come apart.
 Instead of purchasing expensive reed to re-weave it, I decided to cover it with genuine leather from a secondhand coat I purchased for two bucks!
 I left the woven part of the stool intact to create stability.
 The upholstery tacks were 97 cents.
 Total cost of project - $2.97.